ericnd/beagle/README.md

 # Beagle

+My entry for the CSESoc Flagship Hackathon 2022

 ## What is it?

 A new method of finding credible news, as well as being able to figure out what kind of fake news is circulating